 One of the first things a caregiver will do is send a case manager or registered nurse to your home.
 The case manager or nurse will conduct a free in home assessment and a home safety evaluation during this time.

 Even though you can be assured that the companion who is matched with you or your loved one has been properly screened beforehand, it is important that you meet with the companion in person before services begin.
 This meeting will eliminate any confusion or apprehension, and both parties will know what to expect when services start.

 The Demand for Companion Services

-The Advantages of Companion Care
+The Advantages of Companion Care Services

-The biggest advantage of companion care is that you will be building a friendship.
+And finally, the biggest advantage of companion care is that you will be building a friendship.
 Do not think that you are paying someone to spend time with you.
 The professionals who work in this capacity enjoy spending time with people.
 If you want to play cards or simply get some advice on calming down your newborn baby, you will have someone to interact with.
 Depending on your personal needs, you can also receive assistance with personal care, housekeeping or other services.

 It is important to remember that companions are not alike; they are unique just like their clients.
 This is why you should provide the caregiver with as much information as you can when choosing companion care services so you will be matched with the best professional companion.

-If you are interested in learning more about companion care services, contact us today for a free assessment.
+In conclusion, if you are interested in learning more about companion care services, contact us today for a free assessment.